Abbreviations and Acronyms

 - Use periods after a shortened version of a person's name: e.g., A. W. Birmingham

-- Writing about the United States (the TPO's guidelines):
+- Writing about the United States (the TPO's historical preference; not a requirement):

 - Spell out "United States" when it is a noun